Rchintalapati0111/Android_world_challenge/report.md

 - Implement search + verification sub-agents to validate UI presence before acting

 - Try tool-augmented prompting (e.g., function calling) for stricter outputs

+Learnings:

+This project was one of the most exciting explorations I’ve participated in - prompting and evaluating Android-based LLM agents.
+I learned how even small changes in prompt design, like providing few-shot examples or asking the model to self-reflect, can significantly impact an agent’s reasoning and performance.
+Implementing fuzzy matching (RapidFuzz) taught me how to bridge the gap between model predictions and ground-truth data.
+I understood the limitations of LLMs in real-life applications, like the tendency to hallucinate, forgetting past steps, or misinterpreting UI semantics.